AC/DC - Power Up

 5 amazing singles have been released from the album, but we can tell you that they are definitely not the only great songs on the album.

 The first single released on October 7, 2021 album "Shot in the Dark", shows us exactly the same familiar and beloved sound that has not really changed in almost five decades.
 We've talked and written about it quite a bit before.
-The genius of this band is simply.
-It's one of the only bands we know that has not evolved over the years, has not really changed the sound and style, and yet succeeds in every song to makes us shake our head and move our body in the frenzy of a stupid teenager.
+The genius of this band is simplicity.
+It's one of the only bands we know that has not evolved over the years, has not really changed the sound and style, and yet succeeds in every song to make us shake our heads and move our bodies in the frenzy of a stupid teenager.

-The second single "Realize" released on November 11, 2021 will make you raise your fists in the air from its very first second.
-What a simple and amazing riff from Angus that occasionally doubles it to make it sound as if his the Gibson SG is turning into a machine gun.
+The second single "Realize" released on November 11, 2021, will make you raise your fists in the air from its very first second.
+What a simple and amazing riff from Angus that occasionally doubles it to make it sound as if his Gibson SG is turning into a machine gun.
 What an amazing voice Johnson has, he came back in a big way and sounds just like in the good old days 40 years ago.
-He leads the song with high hand while Williams and Rudd holds the stunning rhythm of the track.
+He leads the song with a high hand while Williams and Rudd hold the stunning rhythm of the track.

-The third single "Demon Fire" opens with Rudd's beating on the hi-hat and taking us 40 years back to the album and the song "Back In Black", but then the tempo on the cymbal doubles, the deep andlow voice comes in and for a moment we did not realize it was Johnson at all.
-This song presents one of the coolest AC/DC riffs, what a sweeping rhythm and what a cool groove that brought us flashbacks from "Whole Lotta Rosie".
+The third single "Demon Fire" opens with Rudd's beating on the hi-hat and takes us 40 years back to the album and the song "Back In Black", but then the tempo on the cymbal doubles, the deep and low voice comes in and for a moment we did not realize it was Johnson at all.
+This song presents one of the coolest "AC/DC" riffs, what a sweeping rhythm and what a cool groove that brought us flashbacks from "Whole Lotta Rosie".